mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "It was intended for Melna, my jundwoman."

-"Melna, as in the fidelant?"
+"Melna?
+As in žah-Melna, the Heiko fidelant?"

 "Yes."